imagekit-developer/imagekit-python/README.md

 The SDK provides a simple interface for all the [media APIs mentioned here](https://docs.imagekit.io/api-reference/media-api) to manage your files.
-This also returns `error` and `result`.
-The error will be `None` if API succeeds.
+This also returns `result`.

 **1. List & Search Files**